JamStudios/DynamicClient/.github/ISSUE_TEMPLATE/Report_Script.md

 ---
-name: Report Script | Dynamic Client - Roblox
+name: Report a roblox script
 about: Reporting a Vulnerability/Unsafe code by Roblox Script Developers
 title: 'This Script in {Script Category, ex: Common etc...} is abusing/is unsafe named {script name, ex: Infinite Jump etc..}'